KyleLJohnson/Take-Home-Engineering-Challenge/README.md

   <p>I only made it work with Jan 2018 data.
 What about other months?
 Create web apis to get the data.</p>
   <p>I was not able to make the data filterable by datatime.
 I would make that work.</p>

   So better UI, scalable and fast data analysis.
-I think the answer to all my wants exist somewhere in Azure, I just needed more time.
-I don't like when an application design suffers due to lack of technical knowledge of the right tools.
+I think the answer to all my wants exist somewhere in Azure,

+  This might also work as a Power App and a Databricks connector.
+I wish I had more time!